markce3/sql-murder-mystery/README.md

 ### 🗣️ 1.
 Identify the Crime and Initial Witnesses
 - Queried the `crime_scene_report` table for a murder that occurred on **January 15, 2018** in **SQL City**.
 - Narrowed down two witnesses based on street addresses and names.
-- Referenced `interview` table using `person_id` to get clues.
+- Referenced `interview` table using `person_id` to get more clues.

 ### 🧩 2.
 Analyze the Clues
 - From interview transcripts, uncovered behavioral and timestamp patterns.
 - Investigated a gym log and license plate information to find a suspicious gym-goer.

 ### 🎯 3.
 Pinpoint the Killer
-- Queried `get_fit_now_check_in` and filtered based on membership ID pattern, check-in date, and gold membership status.
+- Queried `get_fit_now_check_in` and filtered based on membership ID, check-in date, and membership status.
 - Matched plate number with `drivers_license` and joined with `person` data to confirm identity.

 ### 🕵️ 4.
 Find the Mastermind
 - A final interview hinted at a mysterious red-haired woman with a Tesla who attended the **SQL Symphony Concert** three times in December.
-- Used nested queries to filter for red-haired females, cross-referenced `facebook_event_checkin`, and confirmed the individual.
+- I used nested queries to filter for red-haired females, cross-referenced `facebook_event_checkin`, and confirmed the individual.

 ---